Taking your life back after abuse

 - Accept your conditioning.
 You've been manipulated into pleasing, caring for and rescuing others, perhaps over many years.

 - Find a trusted confidante to talk to and seek specialist professional support.
-It's important they understand this form of abuse and how to help you.
+You may benefit from seeking counselling to help you deal with past trauma, or a coach can help you to look forward.
+Whatever you decide is right for you, it's important they understand this form of abuse and how to help you.

-- Consider your position and are there are other 'players' in this dangerous game?
+- Consider your position.
+Are there are other 'players' in this dangerous game?
 Are other people continuing the abuse on the narcissist’s behalf?
 This is particularly common in families where the role of ‘flying monkey’ is handed from one family member to another in order of their perceived power over you.

-- Be smart and start to see the patterns such as guilt making, lies and confusion making.
+- Be smart and start to see the patterns.
+Look out for guilt-making, lies and confusion-making.
 Eventually it can become clear that this is a one trick pony, that cannot harm you if you stop your involvement.

 - Anger and a need for justice can feel very strong.
 The best revenge is your recovery and living a full and happy life.

-- Sometimes no contact is the best way forward and experienced professional support can help you to explore this option and take this brave step.
+- Sometimes no contact is the best way forward.
+Cut your ties.
+Experienced professional support can help you to explore this option and take this brave step.

 Most importantly you are the one who can stop this abuse.
 You can walk away and you can stop looking for ways to please the narcissist and create a temporary reprieve.
 The power lies with you and you can move on, create new boundaries and start to live a life where you understand it's ok to meet your own needs.